Skip to Content

 2Horticulture 322 at American River College meets the Hort 340 course requirement.

-The Horticulture, Sustainable Landscape Technology Associate in Science (A.S.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Horticulture, Sustainable Landscape Technology Associate in Science (A.S.) degree may be obtained by completion of the required program, plus the local CRC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See CRC graduation requirements.

 Student Learning Outcomes